What Do Plants Use As Food

 Recent research has focused on enhancing the efficiency of photosynthesis to improve crop yields and address food security challenges.
 Scientists are exploring various strategies, including:

 • Genetic Engineering: Modifying plant genes to enhance the efficiency of the photosynthetic process.
-For example, researchers are working to improve the efficiency of the RuBisCO enzyme, which is responsible for carbon fixation in the Calvin cycle.
+Take this: researchers are working to improve the efficiency of the RuBisCO enzyme, which is responsible for carbon fixation in the Calvin cycle.
 Some plants have naturally evolved more efficient methods of carbon fixation, and these processes are being explored for introduction into staple crops such as wheat and rice.

-• Optimizing Light Capture: Improving the ability of plants to capture and utilize sunlight.
+• Optimizing Light Capture: Improving the ability of plants to capture and put to use sunlight.
 This includes altering leaf architecture and chloroplast distribution to maximize light absorption.

 • Stress Tolerance: Developing plants that are more resistant to environmental stresses such as drought, high temperatures, and salinity.
 These stresses can reduce photosynthetic efficiency.